petebunting/Sfm/README.rst

 - this script is an internal option in DronePIMs.sh

-**TawnyBatch.py - DO NOT USE -NOT FINISHED**

-- This will process mosaic data in tiles/chunks in preparation for using ossim for a near-seamless mosaic

-- this script is an internal option in DronePIMs.sh

 **MSpec.py**

 - This calculates surface reflectance and aligns the offset band imagery for the MicaSense RedEdge and is to be used prior to the usual processing